brunosdlima/BulaBotSimulator/README.md

 # BulaBotSimulator
 This folder contains a simulator of a robotic arm.
+A video for the simulation illustrating how it works is available in the main folder.

 The software was developed in Visual Studio with C++ and openGL.